 - Eliminating the Tire Stewardship Fee for passenger and light truck tires on October 1, 2018.

-- Making available OTS’ Treadmarks IT system at no cost to the broader tire sector in Ontario to support competition and innovation in tire collection and recycling.
+- Making available OTS’s Treadmarks IT system at no cost to those involved in resource recovery or waste reduction in Ontario related to tires to support competition and innovation in tire collection and recycling.

 - Honouring OTS contracts with service providers to ensure tires continue to be collected and recycled until December 31, 2018 for a seamless transition to the new individual producer responsibility framework under the Tires Regulation on January 1, 2019.